DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 Rest, and can ask the Players for a series of Checks to determine whether the Rest can be completed or if another factor gets in the way.
-Players are encouraged to work with their Game Master and with each other to preserve resources in tense situations where Rests may not be easily acheived.
+Players are encouraged to work with their Game Master and with each other to preserve resources in tense situations where Rests may not be easily achieved.

 ### Working with Character Vulnerabilities

 When Players create a character, they choose one or two (or more) Vulnerabilities that they place on their character sheet.
 This may have mechanical implications, but also impacts roleplay.
-GM's are highly encouraged to keep these Vulnerabilities in mind when designing sessions or running entire Adventures.
+GMs are highly encouraged to keep these Vulnerabilities in mind when designing sessions or running entire Adventures.
 These are narrative seeds that can be cultivated over time to result in deep and meaningful moments for the Players.